Audiveris/audiveris/docs/_pages/ui_foundations/inspection.md

 A pink measure background is the most obvious sign, meant to call user attention on a measure, as in the following page view which displays two measures (#5P1 and #10P2) with a pink background and the others with standard white background:
-[Unless you have disabled this feature via the menu item `View | Show score Errors` or `F9` function  key or the related toolbar icon]
+[Unless we have disabled this feature via the menu item `View | Show score Errors` or `F9` function  key or the related toolbar icon]

 ![](../assets/images/pink_measures.png)